rvallely/be-mitchs-rare-treasures/README.md

   - shop_id
   - shop_name
   - slogan
 - add a **stock_value** key to each shop object (the total cost of treasures belonging to the shop).
-Think how you could do this in regular SQL first and then convert it to knex.
 Lessons 10 and 11 of this [tutorial](https://sqlbolt.com/lesson/select_queries_with_aggregates) could be useful when beginning to write your SQL query.

 ### **GET** `/api/treasures/` - more queries